eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/02-build-and-deploy-a-sample-aws-cloud-development-kit-stack-to-aws.md

 **[📹 Video](https://egghead.io/lessons/aws-build-and-deploy-a-sample-aws-cloud-development-kit-stack-to-aws)**

-Although many files have been installed when we initialized a new `cdk` project, we'll only touch two of those files (and we'll create some news files too):
+Although many files have been installed when we initialized a new `cdk` project, we'll only touch two of those files (and we'll create some new files too):

 1. the `.ts` file found in the `bin` directory (`todo-app.ts` for Tomasz).
 This is the app's entry point (kind of like `index.js` in your standard `reactJS` application)